Mydayis: ADHD Medication

 Capsules should be swallowed whole with water or other liquids.
 If your adolescent is unable to swallow the capsule, it can be opened and sprinkled over a spoonful of applesauce.
 Taken this way, the mixture should be swallowed whole without chewing, followed by a drink of water or other liquid.

-Some patients report developing a tolerance to amphetamines like Mydayis after long-term usage.
+Some patients report developing a tolerance to amphetamines like Mydayis after long-term usage, though no data supports this phenomenon.
 If you notice that your dosage is no longer controlling your symptoms, talk to your doctor to plan a course of action.
+Never adjust your dose without consulting your clinician first.

 What Side Effects Are Associated with Mydayis?